Spice Girls Refuse To Pay Jess Glynne To Support Them On Their Comeback Tour

 Last year, the Spice Girls announced they were going to reunite for a huge stadium tour in the U.K. and Ireland.
-Ticket sales went through the roof and everything seemed all good.
-Their support act, British singer Jess Glynne will be opening for the group each night of the tour.
-Recently, it has been reported by The Sun, that the group isn’t happy about paying Glynne a huge amount of money just to open for them.
+Ticket sales went through the roof and everything seemed all good, with their support act, British singer Jess Glynne, opening for the group each night of the tour.
+However, it has been reported by The Sun, that the group isn’t happy about paying Glynne a huge amount of money just to open for them.

 Sporty, Baby, Ginger, and Scary Spice have recently discovered that their management agency has reportedly offered Glynne a £1.3 million pay cheque which will be coming out of their own pockets from the ticket sales.
 A source close to the pop group has said that Modest Management made the financial decision without consulting them first which has left them very annoyed.